NEAL CONAN, HOST:

 GREEN: Well, an awful lot of people do see religion of one kind or another as being the basis of morality.
 Now, we can argue with that, but that's a view that a lot of people have.
 And so for a lot of voters, a shorthand of whether their candidate has good morality, good values, commitment to transcendent beliefs is a level of religiosity.
 And to a lot of voters, the level of faith, the level of religiosity is actually more important these days than the particular religious community they might be part of.

 Of course, there's also a big argument about what we mean by morality.
 To many traditionally religious people, morality means sexual morality, traditional family values, those sorts of things.
 Of course, to a lot of other religious people, it means social justice or protecting the environment or not discriminating against members of minority groups.
 So it's not just an argument about the extent of morality.
-It's also an argument about what do we mean about morality.
+It's also an argument about what do we mean by morality.